wattsthepoint/wattsthepoint.github.io/_posts/2026-02-04-underground.markdown

 Lots Road Power Station in Chelsea was commissioned in 1905 to supply the District Line and later much of the wider network.
 Its original installation consisted of eight 5.5 MW Westinghouse turbo-alternators operating at 11 kV and 33.5 Hz, supported by coal-fired boilers.

 Over time, the station underwent extensive modernisation.
 Early equipment was replaced by larger Parsons generators, and capacity was progressively increased.
-By the early 1930s, installed capacity exceededs exceeded 100 MW.
+By the early 1930s, installed capacity exceeded 100 MW.
 Later conversions included oil firing and, in the 1970s, natural gas operation.
 As grid electricity became cheaper and more reliable, Lots Road was relegated to standby service and finally closed in 2001.

 ![gps](/assets/images/lotsroad.jpg)
 _Figure 1.
 [Lots Road Power Station](https://commons.wikimedia.org/wiki/File:Lots.road.power.station.london.arp.jpg)._